 Millipedes: Millipedes range in size from a 1/10 of an inch to almost 11 inches!
 Most millipedes eat decaying leaves and other dead plant matter.
 In ideal damp conditions millipedes can live up to seven years.
 They can reproduce up to 300 millipedes at a time which is why millipede infestations can become quite overwhelming.
 In North America millipedes are typically harmless, but some people and pets may have an allergic reaction to them.
 The main issue most people have to worry about is when a millipede expires it will excrete some extremely putrid fluids that can also stain household surfaces.

 Roaches: With the rising summer heat cockroaches may be looking for shelter inside of your cool home that comes with the added bonus of being stocked with all of the resources they need to survive.
 The key to preventing roaches from infesting your home is to remove the home comforts that they are searching for.
 Cockroaches tend to prefer dark, moist places to hide and breed and can be found behind refrigerators, under stoves and sinks, and in your major appliances.
 Since cockroaches can flatten their bodies to fit into narrow areas, they may also be found hiding beneath rugs and mats, behind wallpaper and inside wall cracks.

 The last thing you need in this Georgia heat is to be swatting away at unwelcome critters.
 If your home is infested with any of the above listed pests, contact the pest control professionals at Any Pest, Inc today.
-We have been servicing the metro-Atlanta area for almost two decades, specializing in pest control and wildlife control.
+We have been servicing the metro-Atlanta area for almost three decades, specializing in pest control and wildlife control.
 Contact us for a free evaluation for any of your pest control needs.